 2. Touring The School

 The best way to learn more about Delphi is to tour the school.
 This parent visit gives you the first-hand information you need to determine if the school is the right fit for your family.
-These visits, usually in the morning, take approximately an hour and a half, and we prefer that both parents or guardians attend, when possible.
-Once you have visited, you’ll be in a good position to decide whether or not you wish to apply.
-We also hold two Sunday Open Houses each year—one in October and one at the beginning of February.
+These tours, usually in the morning, take approximately an hour, and we prefer that both parents or guardians attend, when possible.
+Once you have toured, you’ll be in a good position to decide whether or not you wish to apply.
+We also hold a few Open Houses each year—usually October, December and March.

 3. Applying To Delphi

-If you are interested in pursuing enrollment for your child, you will be given application forms to complete and material to read including the Student and Parent Handbook.
+If you are interested in pursuing enrollment for your child, you will be given application forms to complete.
 A visiting day will be scheduled for your child, and the Admissions Director will explain in detail what is needed and what to expect.
 This begins the application process.